Horror fiction: After 1000

+The Witch of Berkeley by William of Malmesbury has been viewed as an early horror story.
 Werewolf stories were popular in medieval French literature.
 One of Marie de France's twelve lais is a werewolf story titled "Bisclavret".

 The Countess Yolande commissioned a werewolf story titled "Guillaume de Palerme".
 Anonymous writers penned two werewolf stories, "Biclarel" and "Melion".

 Much horror fiction derives from the cruellest personages of the 15th century.
 Dracula can be traced to the Prince of Wallachia Vlad III, whose alleged war crimes were published in German pamphlets.
 A 1499 pamphlet was published by Markus Ayrer, which is most notable for its woodcut imagery.
-The alleged serial-killer sprees of Gilles de Rais have been seen as the inspiration for "Bluebeard".
-The motif of the vampiress is most notably derived from the real-life noblewoman and murderess, Elizabeth Bathory, and helped usher in the emergence of horror fiction in the 18th century, such as through László Turóczi's 1729 book Tragica Historia.
+The alleged serial-killer sprees of Gilles de Rais have been seen as the presumed inspiration for "Bluebeard".
+The motif of the vampiress is most notably derived from the real-life noblewoman and murderer, Elizabeth Bathory, and helped usher in the emergence of horror fiction in the 18th century, such as through László Turóczi's 1729 book Tragica Historia.

 18th century

 The 18th century saw the gradual development of Romanticism and the Gothic horror genre.
 It drew on the written and material heritage of the Late Middle Ages, finding its form with Horace Walpole's seminal and controversial 1764 novel, The Castle of Otranto.
 In fact, the first edition was published disguised as an actual medieval romance from Italy, discovered and republished by a fictitious translator.
-Once revealed as modern, many found it anachronistic, reactionary, or simply in poor taste but it proved immediately popular.
-Otranto inspired Vathek (1786) by William Beckford, A Sicilian Romance (1790), The Mysteries of Udolpho (1794) and The Italian (1796) by Ann Radcliffe and The Monk (1797) by Matthew Lewis.
+Once revealed as modern, many found it anachronistic, reactionary, or simply in poor taste, but it proved immediately popular.

+Otranto inspired Vathek (1786) by William Beckford, A Sicilian Romance (1790), The Mysteries of Udolpho (1794), The Italian (1796) by Ann Radcliffe, and The Monk (1797) by Matthew Lewis.
 A significant amount of horror fiction of this era was written by women and marketed towards a female audience, a typical scenario of the novels being a resourceful female menaced in a gloomy castle.

 19th century

 The Gothic tradition blossomed into the genre that modern readers today call horror literature in the 19th century.
-Influential works and characters that continue resonating in fiction and film today saw their genesis in the Brothers Grimm's "Hänsel und Gretel" (1812), Mary Shelley's Frankenstein (1818), John Polidori's "The Vampyre" (1819), Charles Maturin's Melmoth the Wanderer (1820), Washington Irving's "The Legend of Sleepy Hollow" (1820), Jane C. Loudon's The Mummy!: Or a Tale of the Twenty-Second Century (1827), Victor Hugo's The Hunchback of Notre Dame (1831), Thomas Peckett Prest's Varney the Vampire (1847), the works of Edgar Allan Poe, the works of Sheridan Le Fanu, Robert Louis Stevenson's Strange Case of Dr Jekyll and Mr Hyde (1886), Oscar Wilde's The Picture of Dorian Gray (1890), H. G. Wells' The Invisible Man (1897), and Bram Stoker's Dracula (1897).
-Each of these works created an enduring icon of horror seen in later re-imaginings on the page, stage and screen.
+Influential works and characters that continue resonating in fiction and film today saw their genesis in the Brothers Grimm's "Hänsel und Gretel" (1812), Mary Shelley's Frankenstein; or, The Modern Prometheus (1818), John Polidori's "The Vampyre" (1819), Charles Maturin's Melmoth the Wanderer (1820), Washington Irving's "The Legend of Sleepy Hollow" (1820), Jane C. Loudon's The Mummy!: Or a Tale of the Twenty-Second Century (1827), Victor Hugo's The Hunchback of Notre-Dame (1831), Thomas Peckett Prest's Varney the Vampire (1847), the works of Edgar Allan Poe, the works of Sheridan Le Fanu, Robert Louis Stevenson's Strange Case of Dr Jekyll and Mr Hyde (1886), Oscar Wilde's The Picture of Dorian Gray (1890), Sir Arthur Conan Doyle's "Lot No. 249" (1892), H. G. Wells' The Invisible Man (1897), and Bram Stoker's Dracula (1897).
+Each of these works created an enduring icon of horror seen in later re-imaginings on the page, stage, and screen.